-His establishment of TODERIAN UrbanWORKS (TUW) in early 2012 followed 6 years of significant achievement as Vancouver BC’s Chief Planner (2006-2012), with accomplishments that included 2010 Winter Olympics-related planning and design; EcoDensity; the Greenest City Initiative; new waterfront and skyline-shaping strategies; new visions for the city’s viaducts, mobility and active transportation; place-making, public place design and street activation strategies; next generation transit-oriented development (TOD) initiatives; the Laneway Housing program and other affordability/housing strategies; and inventive strategies at the city and regional level emphasizing a “complete city”, not just a livable one.
+Brent’s establishment of TODERIAN UrbanWORKS (TUW) in early 2012 followed 6 years of significant achievement as Vancouver BC’s Chief Planner (2006-2012), with accomplishments that included the 2010 Winter Olympics-related planning and design; the EcoDensity and Greenest City Initiatives; new waterfront and skyline-shaping strategies; new visions and strategies for the city’s viaducts, multi-modal mobility and active transportation (walk, bike and transit); place-making, public place design and street activation strategies; next generation transit-oriented development (TOD) initiatives; the Laneway Housing program and other affordability/housing strategies; and inventive strategies at the downtown, city and regional levels emphasizing a “complete city”, not just a livable one.
 Brent also oversaw all development, design and architecture in Vancouver, known internationally as a “city by design.”
-He earned his reputation as a hands-on visionary and city-changer, and brought in new approaches for place-making, green design and architectural diversity.

-Brent was Manager of Centre City Planning + Design, and Chief Subdivision + Neighbourhood Planner in Calgary, Canada (2001-2006), where he pioneered innovative approaches in the downtown, inner city and suburbs.
-His Calgary work included the creation and leading of the award-winning Centre City Plan, and real progress toward more integrated, connected new neighbourhood models.
-Before that he was an award-winning and respected Ontario-based planning, design and development consultant (1992-2001), with projects from Toronto to Yellowknife.
+Brent was Manager of Centre City Planning + Design, and Chief Subdivision + Neighbourhood Planner in Calgary, Canada (2001-2006), where he pioneered innovative approaches to planning, policy and design in the downtown, inner city and suburbs.
+His Calgary work included the creation and leading of the award-winning Centre City Plan, and real progress toward more integrated, connected new neighbourhood models in all contexts.
+Before that, Brent was an award-winning and respected Ontario-based city planning, design and development consultant (1992-2001), with projects from Toronto to Yellowknife.

 Brent’s current consulting work with TUW is extremely diverse, including “out-of- the-box” change-making involving civic and organizational culture; improved community conversations; inspirational and educational speaking and workshops; teaching; writing; and creative media (social and mainstream).